Italian Recipe Book

 What does Pesto taste like?

-The basil gives pesto a distinct herby taste with slightly spicy notes of garlic and its aroma.
+Fresh basil leaves give pesto a distinct herby taste with slightly spicy notes of garlic and its aroma.

 Pine nuts add a subtle nuttiness, paired with the cheese to create a creamy texture.
 Extra virgin olive oil gently enfolds all the ingredients together creating an unforgettable combination of flavor and aroma.